What is an Integrated Marketing Communications Plan?

-As you create an integrated marketing communications plan for your practice, consider testing several different marketing tactics.
+As you create an integrated marketing communications plan for your medical or legal practice, consider testing several different marketing tactics.

-For example, an earned media strategy which only includes PR and nothing else is not an integrated strategy.
+For example, an earned media strategy that only includes PR and nothing else is not an integrated strategy.

 You want to avoid the silo approach and work towards an integrated approach.

 PRO Tip: Integrated marketing means pulling from different types of media including paid media, earned media, shared media, and owned media.

 - To integrate something, you must have more than one marketing tactic.

 Even though social media marketing is a cost-effective and enticing marketing channel for doctors, it is important to remember that social media is a tool and not something that can replace a strategic communication plan.
 In fact, some physicians may not need social media tactics in their strategy because it may not be effective in reaching their desired end-user or target audience.

 Looking to try something new this year?
 Consider these tactics creating your integrated marketing communications plan: